nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/opencore/opencore.md

 The design is for a 12.5-hour course (five 2.5-hour modules) that could be taught in-person during large society meetings, each morning of a week-long science team meeting, completed individually online, or in group-organized online events.

 * Each MOOC module is a 2.5-hour interactive learning experience with slides, videos, quizzes, and activities.
-* All content will be integrated into an openEDx MOOC and a JupyterBook that will be integrated into the TOPS website.
+* All content will be integrated into an Open edX and a JupyterBook that will be integrated into the TOPS website.
 All content will be assigned a CC0 or CC-BY license.
-* Per communication with an OpenEDx developer, a MOOC can be put together in 3-months (minimum) mostly depending on the availability of the subject matter experts.

 # Requirement for each module (Deliverables):